ltn18/Legendary/README.md

-This is the BobaSpot project of the Legendary team.
+This is the BobaSpot project of the Legendary team